judka-uriel/uriel-book/uriel_en.md

 marriages were annulled, therefore having lost their husbands, like Orpah, they were compelled to return each to her mother's house.
-But unlike Ruth, they did not undergo conversion, despite the fact that in those times the prophet Zechariah spoke of the joining of entire nations in [2:15](https://www.sefaria.org/Zechariah.2.15).
+But unlike Ruth, they did not undergo conversion, despite the fact that in those times the prophet Zekhariah spoke of the joining of entire nations in [2:15](https://www.sefaria.org/Zechariah.2.15).
 Therefore the Book of Ruth is the most illustrative example of the category of *chesed*, while the actions of Ezra and Nehemiah are of the category of *gevurah*.